ellis-bio/ellisjalia/2025/05/qualia-and-programming.md

 <p>Programming is a difficult discipline.
 Yet what I outline above is a future that is grounded in one simple belief: physical reality allows for it.</p>

 <p>Schopenhauer said that natural science is either a "description of forms and shapes, which I call Morphology; or an explanation of changes, which I call Etiology".
 If we take this statement to its natural conclusion, it becomes possible to design qualia experiences based on physical principles.
-That is, we begin with the qualia we want to see.</p>
+We begin with the qualia we want to see.</p>

 <hr>